jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 49: June 25, 2017

+**Today's Progress**: Learned about direct and indirect recursion.
+Also learned about when to use recursion vs iteration.

+**Thoughts:** Hopefully about to wrap up studying recursion and move on to working with objects.

 ### Day 48: June 24, 2017

 **Today's Progress**: Cleaned up my repos on GitHub.
 Returned to studying recursion.